 The above template says that the name consists entirely of the Title field.
 If it is a duplicate, add a space and the first available duplicate number.

 Duplicate processing, can cause issues with removing trailing spaces and underscores as a duplicate sequence can be added at the end of the path component or filename.
-The advanced preference setting Apply transformations for IfDup, applies various transformations before the insertion point of a duplicate sequence. more information can be found on the help for the advanced rename settings panel.
+The template advanced setting Apply transformations for IfDup, applies various transformations before the insertion point of a duplicate sequence. more information can be found on the help for the advanced rename settings panel.

 There are two methods of handling multiple values in fields.
-If the Preferences - Rename Multi Value Delimiter substitution setting is empty, all values following a multi value delimiter (typically ;;;) are ignored.
+If the Settings - Rename Multi Value Delimiter substitution setting is empty, all values following a multi value delimiter (typically ;;;) are ignored.
 If the setting is not empty, multi value delimiters are replaced with the specified text.
 As an example, if you specify " and " as the rename substitution, all ;;; sequences will be replaced with " and ".

 You can also use a ❨Multi Value Delimiter❩ token to override the rename substitution setting in a template.
 These tokens can be specified as many times as desired in a template to provide complete granularity on how multi value delimiters are processed.
 If the token is followed by text, the text becomes the replace substitution value.
 If the token is followed by another token, the replace substitution value is set to empty.
 The following example overrides the default value only for the Album Artist field.